-Whatever the problems there are translating patterns gathered from the animal research to those of human studies, and there are many, at least with these studies we can see the early indicators of problems.
-If a patient were to complain of new onset hair loss, apathy, or anorexia, or even newly emerging neurological symptoms, more often than not, the symptoms would be dismissed as stress related and relegated to the category of psychosomatically induced.
+Whatever the problems there are translating patterns gathered from animal research to those of human studies, and there are many, at least with these studies we can see the early indicators of problems.
+If a patient were to complain of new-onset hair loss, apathy, or anorexia, or even newly emerging neurological symptoms, more often than not, the symptoms would be dismissed as stress-related and relegated to the category of psychosomatically induced.
 An antidepressant or anxiolytic would be prescribed and that would be the end of it.
-Thiamine or other nutrients deficiencies would not be considered until a much later stage, if at all.
+Thiamine or other nutrient deficiencies would not be considered until a much later stage, if at all.

 The Progression of Symptoms in Human Females

-Prior to each study period, the women were provided a normal ‘healthy’ diet for up to 52 days.
+Before each study period, the women were provided a normal ‘healthy’ diet for up to 52 days.
 It is not clear what that constituted.
-Upon beginning the study, the diets became quite unhealthy, consisting of food products using white flour, sugar, tapioca, corn starch, polished rice, raisins, egg white, cottage cheese, American cream cheese, butter, hydrogenated fat, tea and cocoa.
-Additional B vitamins, as well as some fat-soluble vitamins were provided via supplement, even though thiamine was all but eliminated.
+Upon beginning the study, the diets became quite unhealthy, consisting of food products using white flour, sugar, tapioca, corn starch, polished rice, raisins, egg white, cottage cheese, American cream cheese, butter, hydrogenated fat, tea, and cocoa.
+Additional B vitamins, as well as some fat-soluble vitamins, were provided via supplement, even though thiamine was all but eliminated.